itk-dev/os2forms_selvbetjening/web/modules/custom/os2forms_queued_email/README.md

 Go to `/admin/config/system/mailsystem` and configure the Webform module to use `Queued SMTP PHP mailer` as Sender.

+Make sure the `private://queued-email-files/` directory exists and is writable.
+More information on this later.

 ## Details

 **Note** that the `Queued SMTP PHP mailer` builds upon `SMTP PHP mailer` and